SFTtech/openage/doc/reverse_engineering/formations.md

 ## Limits in AoE2

 * Units will not sorted into the formation if they are too far away (10 tiles) from an already established formation.
 They will behave as if they were in `subformation[5]` and therefore don't follow Pottinger's rules.
 While this seems strange at first, it ensures that the point where the units join the group is not to far apart from the majority of units and that the formation gets moving towards its goal faster (instead of having to decrease its speed for a slow unit that is far away).
 * Formations will split on occasions where the obstruction is small (such as a single tree or a building).
-This was probably implemented to avoid formations to get stuck at a single choke point, e.g. a breach in the wall, when there are other options.
+This was probably implemented to avoid formations to get stuck at a single choke point, e.g. a breach in the wall, when there are other optional paths nearby.
 * Units within the same formation don't collide with each other when the formation is established.
-It is assumed that the pathfinding algorithm of AoE2 was insufficient to handle the complexity of the formation system.
+It is assumed that the pathfinding algorithm of AoE2 was not capable enough to handle the complexity of the formation system.
 * Units do not know how far they have to travel and are following a rough path that is recalculated if they encounter an obstruction.
 Therefore units will sometimes transition from marching to combat formations far too early.

 ## Algorithmic solutions

-Both algorithms have a run time of `O(n)`.
-Therefore, implementing them shouldn't affect performance that much, even for large formations over 40 units. `player_selection` is a set of units that the player selected and that is passed to the algorithm.
+The proposed algorithm has a run time of `O(n)`.
+Therefore, implementing it shouldn't affect performance that much, even for large formations over 40 units. `player_selection` is a set of units that the player selected and that is passed to the algorithm.

 ### Sort units into subformations (Pseudocode)